Powers and Policy Levers

-At the end of November we launched a two year programme of research and knowledge exchange funded by the Economic and Social Research Council which is investigating how the Welsh Government has used its powers and policy levers and the lessons for policy makers in Wales.
-The programme will seek to address some important questions including:
+At the end of November 2015 we launched a two year programme of research and knowledge exchange funded by the Economic and Social Research Council which investigated how the Welsh Government has used its powers and policy levers and the lessons for policy makers in Wales.
+The programme sought to address some important questions including:

 - Do Welsh Ministers have the powers and policy levers that they need to achieve their objectives?